codewiseio/django-agape/README.md

         'agape.authentication',
     ]

-2. Include the polls URLconf in your project urls.py like this:
+2. Include the URLconf in your project urls.py like this:

     url(r'^/api/v1/', include('agape.authentication.urls')),

 3. Run `python manage.py migrate` to create the models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).
+4. Start the development server and visit http://127.0.0.1:8000/

-5. Visit http://127.0.0.1:8000/polls/ to participate in the poll.